kabirmoghe/fall-themed-tree/README.md

 # DALI Theme Challenge - Kabir Moghe
 Hi, I'm Kabir Moghe!
-This is my DALI developer challenge site.
+This is my DALI developer challenge site (applying for 24W).
 It's a relatively simple fall-themed site that changes colors over time and provides a quick background on my interests.

 ## Structure & Functionality
 The site isn't dynamic per se, but with JS + jQuery, the app changes the tree's colors in a natural way.
 Other than that, there are a few graphics and an HTML file for the homepage.